 Similar to the dining scene, the shops aren’t endless, but they do offer a good range of products, particularly those with ties to the area.
 You’ll find outposts of locally-owned, internationally-known brands like Columbia, Nike, and Pendleton.
-Everyone’s favorite independent bookstore, Powell’s Books, has a shop here.
-And Made in Oregon is perfect for souvenirs or gifts (we won’t judge if you keep them all for yourself).
+Everyone’s favourite independent bookstore, Powell’s Books, has a shop here.
+Made in Oregon is perfect for souvenirs or gifts (we won’t judge if you keep them all for yourself).
 You’ll also find stores selling travel goods, last-minute items, and locally-made spirits and wine.
-Shopping in this airport comes with two major bonuses: Oregon has no sales-tax, and the airport maintains a pricing policy, which means shops can’t price-gouge – something we’d love to see more airports adopt!
+Shopping in this airport comes with two significant bonuses: Oregon has no sales tax, and the airport maintains a pricing policy, which means shops can’t price-gouge – something we’d love to see more airports adopt!

 4. Pamper yourself

-The Dragon Tree Spa in Concourse C offers a range of spa services, including manicures, pedicures, and chair, foot, and full-body massages.
+The Dragon Tree Spa in Concourse C offers various spa services, including manicures, pedicures, and chair, foot, and full-body massages.

 5. Get a haircut or shave

-Freshen up with a clean haircut or old-fashioned shave at The Barbers, open daily.
+Freshen up with a clean haircut or old-fashioned shave at The Barbers, which is open daily.